 Database Capacity Planning: A Practical Guide

-Capacity planning is the unsexy work that prevents the dramatic failures.
+Capacity planning is the unsexy work that prevents dramatic failures.
 Nobody writes blog posts about databases that had enough capacity.
 They write posts about databases that ran out of disk at 3am, or whose CPU maxed out during a product launch, or that fell over because connection pools were exhausted.

 This guide covers how to size database infrastructure for current needs and future growth, with practical formulas and monitoring approaches.